• Skip to primary navigation

 Step by step method how to make wintermelon syrup

-1. Peel and chop fresh wintermelon into small cubes.
-Mix it with brown sugar, then set aside until a lot of syrup forms at the bottom of the bowl.
+1. Peel and chop fresh wintermelon into small 1-inch cubes.
+Mix it with brown sugar, then let the mixture macerate for at least 30 minutes.
+You'll know it's ready when liquid pools at least ¼ inch at the bottom of the bowl.

-2. Transfer the mixture into a pot and cooking it over medium heat.
+2. Transfer the mixture into a pot and cook it over medium heat.
 Add in the rock sugar.

-3. Once boiling, reduce heat to low and simmer, stirring every few minutes.
+3. Once boiling, reduce heat to low and simmer for 45-60 minutes, stirring every now and then.

 Wintermelon syrup in food processor

 1. Use a sieve to keep only the liquid syrup and discard the fruit pieces.
-This will yield less syrup, with a milder flavour and extra smooth texture.
+This will yield less syrup, with a milder flavor and extra smooth texture with no pulp.

-You can choose whichever option you prefer best.
-I recommend the second, as this yields the most flavourful wintermelon milk tea.
+I recommend keeping the pulp, as this yields the most flavorful wintermelon milk tea.
 The syrup will need to cool down completely before being used.

 Step by step assembling wintermelon milk tea in mason cup